Down the Field

-"Down the Field" is the title of two different fight songs in college football.
-One is used by Yale University and the University of Tennessee; the other is used by Syracuse University.
+"Down the Field" is the title of two fight songs in college football, one used by both Yale University and Franklin & Marshall College, and the other by Syracuse University.

-Yale’s “Down the Field” was written in 1904 by Yale undergraduate Stanleigh P. Friedman, the manager of Yale’s orchestra (music); and Yale law student Caleb W. O’Connor (lyrics).
+Yale’s "Down the Field" was written in 1904 by Yale undergraduate Stanleigh P. Friedman, the manager of Yale’s orchestra; with lyrics by Yale law student Caleb W. O’Connor.
 According to Yale Bands, the song is "played at the end of every Yale athletic event, win or lose."

-The Yale fight song was adapted with new lyrics by Robert Clayton “Red” Matthews, an engineering professor at the University of Tennessee in Knoxville, Tennessee.
+The Yale fight song was adapted with new lyrics by Robert Clayton "Red" Matthews, an engineering professor at the University of Tennessee in Knoxville, Tennessee.
 Matthews’ version became the official fight song of the university.
 However, "Rocky Top" is frequently played at the university, making it the unofficial fight song, and is a favorite among fans.
-Whenever the Volunteers score a touchdown, "Down the Field" is played first, followed by "Rocky Top".
+When the Volunteers score a touchdown, "Down the Field" is played first, followed by "Rocky Top".
+The song is also used by the Franklin & Marshall College Diplomats.

+The Nevada Wolf Pack's fight song is to the tune of "Down the Field."

-“Down the Field” is also the title of the official fight song for Syracuse University, a private research university located in Syracuse, New York, United States.
-However, this is an entirely different song, written in 1914.
+"Down the Field" is also the title of an entirely different fight song: that of Syracuse University, in Syracuse, New York.
 The words were written by Ralph Murphy, Class of 1916; the music was composed by C. Harold Lewis, Class of 1915.
+It was first performed by the Syracuse University Marching Band on November 14, 1913.
+The band played the song the following day during the Syracuse Orangemen football game against the Colgate team, which Syracuse lost 35-13.